nyurik/kibana-vega-vis/README.md

     "maxZoom": 13,         // defaults to the maximum for the given style, or 25 when base is disabled "zoomControl": false,  // defaults to true, shows +/- buttons to zoom in/out

     // When false, repaints on each move frame.
-Makes the graph much slower "delayRepaint": true, // default true
+Makes the graph slower when moving the map "delayRepaint": true, // default true
   },
   /* the rest of Vega JSON */